David-McKenna/udpPacketManager/paper/paper.md

 data stream into standard formats that can be used by common processing pipelines, or science-ready data products.

-`udpPacketManager` was developed with the intent of providing a faster-than-realtime software package for converting raw data into arbitrary data formats based on the needs of observers working with the Irish LOFAR station (I-LOFAR), and stations across Europe.
+`udpPacketManager` is a C and C++ library that was developed with the intent of providing a faster-than-realtime software package for converting raw data into arbitrary data formats based on the needs of observers working with the Irish LOFAR station (I-LOFAR), and stations across Europe.
 It currently offers an open-source solution for both offline and online (pre-) processing of telescope data into a wide variety of formats.

 # Statement of need